tams-cso/tams-club-cal/README.md

 MONGO_PASS="[Password for cluster]"
-MONGO_URL="[Connection URL to the mongodb cluster (eg. "tams-cal-db-staging.7d0nz.mongodb.net")]" DROPBOX_TOKEN="[Token for dropbox app]" API_KEY="[(optional) API key will be required for any calls if defined (see docs)]" ORIGIN="[(optional) Origin to allow requests from.
+MONGO_URL="[Connection URL to the mongodb cluster (eg. "tams-cal-db-staging.7d0nz.mongodb.net")]" DROPBOX_TOKEN="[Token for dropbox app]" G_CLIENT_ID="[Google API OAuth 2.0 Client ID]" G_CLIENT_SECRET="[Google API OAuth 2.0 Client Secret]" FRONTEND="[URL origin of the frontend site (NO / at the end!)]"
+API_KEY="[(optional) API key will be required for any calls if defined (see docs)]" ORIGIN="[(optional) Origin to allow requests from.
 This will *deny requests from other origins* (eg. "http://localhost:3000")]"
 PORT="[(optional) The port to start the server on]"
 ```

+You will need to create a [Dropbox Developer Account](https://www.dropbox.com/developers/reference/getting-started?_tk=guides_lp&_ad=guides2&_camp=get_started#app%20console) and a project.

+Additionally, you need to make a [Google Cloud Developer Account](https://cloud.google.com/docs), create a project, and make both OAuth 2.0 Client credentials and a service account credentials, enabling the Google Calendar API.

 ## Execution